john3exonets/MicroServices/README.md

 # MicroServices
-All my MicroServices I have developed for my own use.
+All my MicroServices that I have developed for my own use.

 ## Dagger
 Dagger is a scalable DNS server with REST API for entry management.